lockys/AwesomeSearch/README.md

 Features
 ==
- - [x] Access and search every awesome repo collected in [sindresorhus/awesome](https://github.com/sindresorhus/awesome) in one page quickly.
+✔ Access and search every awesome repo collected in [sindresorhus/awesome](https://github.com/sindresorhus/awesome) in one page quickly.
- - [x] Access an awesome repo by `https://awesomelists.top/#repos/sindresorhus/awesome-nodejs`. (yuo can bookmark it!)
+✔ Access an awesome repo by `https://awesomelists.top/#repos/sindresorhus/awesome-nodejs`. (yuo can bookmark it!)
- - [x] Categories of an awesome repo is supported if the that repo uses `headings`.
+✔ Categories of an awesome repo is supported if the that repo uses `headings`.
- - [x] Use Github API to retrieve README file of an awesome repo, so it's up-to-date.
+✔ Use Github API to retrieve README file of an awesome repo, so it's up-to-date.
- - [x] Search links in a specified repo we have parsed, see [supported repo](#supported-awesome-lists)
+✔ Search links in a specified repo we have parsed, see [supported repo](#supported-awesome-lists)

 Supported awesome lists
 ==